A fairly unobtrusive building in Vienna’s centre once led to

 Loos House history

-(Loos house on the left)
+(The Loos house is on the left)

 When tailors Goldman und Salatsch got Adolf Loos to design their new premises in the early 1900s, let’s hope they believed that any publicity was good publicity.

-As a pioneer of modern architecture, Loos chose to give the new building a more functional, plainer look
+As a pioneer of modern architecture, Loos chose to give the new building a more functional, plainer look than was common in a Vienna dominated by historicism and the aesthetics of the local brand of Art Nouveau (Jugendstil).

 The house was characterised by the stark difference between the business floor and the upper floors – the former marble-clad with columns, the latter remaining simple and largely undecorated.